Country Willie: His Own Songs

 Country Willie: His Own Songs is the third studio album by country singer Willie Nelson.
-This was Nelson's third album, his first for RCA Victor.
+It was his first for RCA Victor.

 Background

 Liberty released Nelson’s first two albums, ...And Then I Wrote and Here’s Willie Nelson, in 1962 and 1963 respectively, after country stars like Faron Young, Billy Walker, and Patsy Cline had scored huge hits with his songs.
 However, these albums bore little resemblance to the ones he would later become famous for, as they were augmented with the lush instrumentation that was typical of the Nashville sound.
 “The critical praise was strong,” Nelson later remembered, “but the public’s reception remained lukewarm.
 It was my live performances...that helped me cultivate a small but loyal following.”
-With the arrival of The Beatles in 1963, Liberty abandoned their country division and, after a stint as a pig farmer in Ridgetop, Tennessee, Nelson was signed to RCA by Chet Atkins.
+With the arrival of The Beatles in 1964, Liberty abandoned their country division and, after a stint as a pig farmer in Ridgetop, Tennessee, Nelson was signed to RCA by Chet Atkins.
 Nelson admired Atkins, but also had reservations: “I liked Chet.
 I had great respect for his hit-making history and, of course, his own masterful musicianship.
 I had a feeling, though, that like so many others on Music Row, Chet saw me as an outsider writing outsider songs and singing in an outsider style.
 For all practical purposes, Chet was the ultimate Nashville insider.”